braver/method-separator/README.md

 # Method Separator

-Separates methods by adding a line above each `.meta.function`.
+Separates methods or functions by adding a line above each `.meta.function`.
 Usage: simply enable or disable this package.